 The BEL is derived using a deterministic discounted cash flow approach.
-The valuation approach projects the cash flows for each annuity contract and their underlying features, and the BEL is equal to the annuity payments and expenses discounted using the Solvency II sterling or euro yield curve.
+The valuation approach projects the cash flows for each annuity contract and their underlying features, and the BEL is equal to the annuity payments and expenses discounted using the relevant Solvency II yield curve.
 The projection is carried out using best estimate assumptions, allowing for the relevant survival probabilities.
 The best estimate assumptions and Solvency II yield curve are described within sections D.2.5 and D.2.3.3 respectively.

 Annuity payments are calculated based on the specifics of each contract.
 The benefit payments projected reflect any guarantee period, whether the payment can step up or step down, the level of payment, payment frequency and dependant's benefits.
-Expenses include renewal, termination and investment expenses, allowing for expense inflation as appropriate.
+Expenses include maintenance and investment expenses, allowing for expense inflation as appropriate.

 BEL are calculated excluding any reinsurance cash flows, with a separate valuation of the reinsurance recoveries receivable performed on a consistent basis.
+In particular, under the reinsurance arrangement with PRL, the majority of the annuity BEL is reinsured with expenses retained within SLIDAC.

-D.2.4.3 Other life insurance - annuities Other life insurance - protection and other business (including health)
+D.2.4.3 Other life insurance - protection and other business (including health)

-This category of business covers conventional non-participating savings, protection and health contracts.
-The protection products include term assurance, critical illness and protection riders on other policies such as pension policies.
+This category of business covers conventional non-participating savings, protection, and health contracts.
+The protection products include term assurance, critical illness, and protection riders on other policies such as pension policies.
 Savings products include endowment assurances, pension endowments and pure endowments.
 Health products include permanent health insurance and income protection.